worldofchami/CoFoundrsLanding/README.md

 # What is CoFoundrs?
-A social networking platform that connects young South African entrepreneurs looking for cofounders and business partners
+A social networking platform that connects young South African entrepreneurs looking for co-founders and business partners.